Mangrove blue flycatcher

 The mangrove blue flycatcher (Cyornis rufigastra) is a species of bird in the family Muscicapidae.

-It is native to Brunei, Indonesia, Malaysia, the Philippines, Singapore, and Thailand.
+It is native to Brunei, Indonesia, Malaysia, the Philippines, Sri Lanka, Singapore, and Thailand.

 Its natural habitat is subtropical or tropical mangrove forests.
 Clements splits the Kalao blue flycatcher, Cyornis kalaoensis into a distinct species.
 The IOC still lists it as a subspecies of the mangrove blue flycatcher.